twhite96/wikipedia-viewer/README.md

     console.log(json);
     // You're fetching a URL that is assigned to and scoped to
     // another function Fix this!
+    return await fetch(url)
-    return await fetch(url).then(response => response.json());
+    .then(response => response.json());
   }
   input.addEventListener('keyup', instantSearch);
 }

-// checkout the jQuery on master branch
+// checkout the jQuery
+// on master branch
-// Instead of the html jQuery function we could use
+// Instead of the html
+// jQuery function we could use
 // document.getElementById("some id").appendChild('some html')

 const clearInput = () => {